 Since we launched The Painkiller Project, we've been overwhelmed by the number of brilliant scripts we've received.
-However, it's become clear to us that we will only be able to produce a fraction of the plays we'd like to and we find ourselves frustrated by the prospect of so much quality writing going to waste.
+However, we can only produce a fraction of the plays we'd like to and we find ourselves frustrated by the prospect of so much quality writing going to waste.

 In light of this, we’ve come up with The Painkiller Pool: a place for directors and playwrights to meet.